VeloxQ: A Fast and Efficient QUBO Solver: Benchmarks against physics-inspired algorithms

 where \(s_j \in \{-1,1\}\) are the Ising spins.
 By squaring and adding the equations, we can obtain the relevant Ising Hamiltonian

 where \(\triangleq\) denotes equality up to an irrelevant constant term.
 For each equation \(i\) there are exactly three indices \(j \in \{i_1, i_2, i_3\}\) such that \(a_{ij} = 1\), and the couplings \(J_i = (-1)^{b_i}\) encode the right-hand sides of the equations.
-Thus, the cost function for this problem is composed of \(m\), 3-body Ising terms, which can be reduced to the usual 2-body variant with the reduction scheme given by Eq.~\eqref{eq:reduction}, yielding finally a \(2m\) variable QUBO/Ising problem.
+Thus, the cost function for this problem is composed of \(m\) three-body Ising terms, which can be reduced to the usual two-body variant with the reduction scheme given by Eq.~\eqref{eq:reduction}, yielding finally a \(2m\) variable QUBO/Ising problem.
 Obtaining an optimal solution of such a problem is a challenging task for QUBO solvers, because the low-lying excited states are far away (in the sense of Hamming distance) from the ground state, and so it is easy to get stuck in a local minimum~\cite{Hen2019}.

-Using the procedure outlined above, we have prepared a set of random 3R3X instances with sizes ranging from 10 to $100 \times 10^{3}$ variables, 10 per each size.
+Using the procedure outlined above, we prepared a set of random 3R3X instances with sizes ranging from 10 to $10^{5}$ variables, with 10 instances per size.
 In Fig.~\ref{fig:3R3X} we present the averaged results of optimality gap and runtimes.
 The error bars are omitted for the sake of clarity.

-The outcome of this computational experiment demonstrates that VeloxQ stands its ground among modern, physics-inspired solvers for combinatorial optimization problems.
-In particular, the two sets of results denoted as ``Custom VeloxQ 1'' and ``Custom VeloxQ 2'' are a testament to the flexibility of our product, which, using knowledge about a given type of problem, can be tuned to either favor the quality of solution or the runtime, depending on the end user's needs.
+The outcome of this computational experiment demonstrates that VeloxQ is competitive with modern, physics-inspired solvers for this planted-instance family.
+For problems with up to \(50\) variables, the optimization procedure consistently returns a ground-state solution; for larger instances, the optimality gap increases but does not exceed \(5\%\).
+PA also delivers high-quality solutions, with runtime differing from default VeloxQ by only a constant factor.
+SBM is less competitive on this benchmark, even after tuning, with gaps increasing rapidly with system size.
+The two custom VeloxQ settings show the expected trade-off between solution quality and runtime.